amida-tech/blue-button-json2json/README.md

 });
 console.log(r); // ['value_0', 'value_2']
 ```
-Currently only one array on the deep property is supported.
+Currently only one array on a deep property is supported.
 Multiple arrays will result in array of arrays.

-`0` on the path is treated as a special case and selects the first element of the array
+`0` on a deep property is treated as a special case and selects the first element of the array
 ```js
 var template = {
     dataKey: 'a.b.0.c'